Wherever you are in the process of determining your cancer risk or risk management options, you are not alone.

 Please sign up below to receive email updates about local meetings and events in your area.

 Welcome to the home page for the Maryland Network for FORCE: Facing Our Risk of Cancer Empowered!
 Here you will find information on our local efforts to provide information, support, awareness, and advocacy for individuals and families affected by hereditary breast, ovarian and related cancers.

-Our Maryland Network peer support group leaders are (left to right) Lisa Brandenburg, Kimberly Jackson, and Lara Diamond.
+Our Maryland Network peer support group leaders are (left to right) Lisa Brandenburg, Kimberly Jackson, Lara Diamond and Chelsea Needel.
 Please contact Sandy Cohen if you are unable to connect with local volunteers.

 Dress for a Cure, December 18, 2015, The Frederick News-Post